dczmer/davelab/_using_the_shell/01_help-hisory.md

 If any text file were found under the current directory, then print the text "FOUND TEXT FILES".
 If no matches were found, then the second command will not be executed.

-You can also use `||` to "or" two commands together: run the second command if the first command _fails_:
+You can also use `||` to "or" two commands together - run the second command if the first command _fails_:

 ```zsh
 find . -name '*.txt' || echo "NO TEXT FILES!"